 - Duration of efficacy: Extremely variable, with reports ranging from 1 to 24 months. - Route of administration: Injectable. - Latency to effectiveness: 1-2 weeks. - Dosing: Doses and injection frequency vary by taxon.
-Dosing guidelines can be found on the Depo-Provera Product Page. - Estrous cycles during contraceptive treatment: Unusual but can sometimes occur. - Use during pregnancy: Depo-Provera is not recommended for females that might be pregnant because its potentially long duration of efficacy may interfere with parturition; females should be confirmed not pregnant before starting treatment. - Use during lactation: Can be used in lactating females. - Use in seasonal breeders: First injection should be given at least 1 month prior to breeding season - Reversibility: Data from various mammal species have shown that duration of efficacy and latency to conception following last injection can be quite variable across individuals (from 1 month to 2 years); however, individuals do tend to reverse after treatment ends. - Use in prepubertal animals: The lack of data on pre-pubertal treatment and potential long-term effects on fertility contraindicates recommending contraception before puberty. - Behavioral effects: While there may be individual and species variation in response, females may show male-like qualities such as increased aggression. - Effects on physical characteristics: While there may be individual and species variation in response, females may develop male-type secondary sex characteristics.
+Dosing guidelines can be found on the Depo-Provera Product Page. - Estrous cycles during contraceptive treatment: Unusual but can sometimes occur. - Use during pregnancy: Depo-Provera is not recommended for females that might be pregnant because its potentially long duration of efficacy may interfere with parturition; females should be confirmed not pregnant before starting treatment. - Use during lactation: Can be used in lactating females. - Use in seasonal breeders: First injection should be given at least 1 month prior to breeding season. - Reversibility: Data from various mammal species have shown that duration of efficacy and latency to conception following last injection can be quite variable across individuals (from 1 month to 2 years); however, individuals do tend to reverse after treatment ends. - Use in prepubertal animals: The lack of data on pre-pubertal treatment and potential long-term effects on fertility contraindicates recommending contraception before puberty. - Behavioral effects: While there may be individual and species variation in response, females may show male-like qualities such as increased aggression. - Effects on physical characteristics: While there may be individual and species variation in response, females may develop male-type secondary sex characteristics. - Other: Depo-Provera injection can be used to prevent the post-partum estrus until an MGA implant can be placed.